Dental Hygienist Career Overview

 Dental hygienists play a vital role in a dental office as they improve oral health and well-being for countless individuals throughout their careers.
 Apart from performing routine care, dental hygienists also implement preventative measures to help prevent the onset of serious diseases.

-This, of course, sounds like a highly appealing job.
-For those who are ready to take the necessary steps to begin a career as a dental hygienist, below is a guide on everything you need to know about the profession, including duties, responsibilities, skills requirements, education, and possible career paths.
+This sounds like a highly appealing job.
+For those ready to take the necessary steps to begin a career as a dental hygienist, below is a guide on everything you need to know about the profession, including duties, responsibilities, skills requirements, education, and possible career paths.

 Dental Hygienist Job Description

 A dental hygienist is an oral hygiene expert who puts their skill to use by performing various duties to help patients achieve optimal oral health.
-They also play a significant part in making sure that the patient is able to maintain this optimal condition through routine checkups and preventative measures.
+They also play a significant part in ensuring the patient can maintain this optimal condition through routine checkups and preventative measures.

 Dental hygienists also help a dentist by conducting screenings, cleaning teeth, removing plaques, taking x-rays, and assisting other dental staff in an office or institution.